Last updated on March 9th, 2022

 At the tiny airport, I met a lovely family from Tahiti who would be staying at the same pension as me.
 There was Francoise (Fanfan), Laurent and their son Cyril – who was ending a two month holiday before returning back to France.
-I didn’t know it at the time, but we would spend the family’s entire three day visit to the island together (hope they didn’t mind).
+I didn’t know it at the time, but we would spend the family’s entire three-day visit to the island together (hope they didn’t mind).

-The family and I squeezed into a Land Rover driven by our host Alvane, for the most scenic airport-to-town ride I’ve ever been on – over an hour of hair razing climbs, mind bending turns and breathtaking views.
+The family and I squeezed into a Land Rover driven by our host Alvane, for the most scenic airport-to-town ride I’ve ever been on – over an hour of hair-razing climbs, mind-bending turns and breathtaking views.
 So Buckle up folks!

 Our first stop was at the local version of the ‘grand canyon’, followed by a bird’s eye view of the Toovii Plateau.
-Miles and miles of lush and fertile land revealed itself beneath our feet, resembling scenes from a fairytale.
+Miles and miles of lush and fertile land revealed themselves beneath our feet, resembling scenes from a fairytale.
 Are you sure we’re on the right island?
 This doesn’t look like anything I’ve seen so far in French Polynesia!

-As we descended from the ridges of the former volcano down to the plateau, we past by endless forests of pine trees as straight as rulers and as high as Manhattan skyscrapers.
+As we descended from the ridges of the former volcano down to the plateau, we passed by endless forests of pine trees as straight as rulers and as high as Manhattan skyscrapers.
 On the side of the road were fallen rocks, wild horses, lots of cattle and waterfalls from the recent rains.
 Wow!

 After about 90 minutes, our driver and pension owner Alvane parked the Land Rover at the edge of a cliff.
 Beneath our feet – the first signs of civilization.
 This is the village of Taiohae, where I’ll be spending the next 5 nights.
 I can’t wait to get down there but at the same time just want to stay up here for a little bit longer.
 This cannot be real!
 I feel like I’m on the set of some Hollywood movie, Jurassic Park perhaps.
 But this isn’t a movie, it’s the Marquesas Islands!

 We finally arrived at Pension Koku’u, where we met Alvane’s wife Claudine.
-Together, they run an amazing little family pension with million dollar views from the balcony, and roosters that ensure you wake up bright and early to make the most of your day in ‘Jurassic Park’.
+Together, they run an amazing little family pension with million-dollar views from the balcony, and roosters that ensure you wake up bright and early to make the most of your day in ‘Jurassic Park’.

 Alvane’s family has a very interesting background.
 We’ll come back to this later so hold that thought.

 With Fanfan and Cyril off to do some horseback riding, Laurent and I headed down the hill to check out the village of Taiohae – one of the most picturesque in the entire South Pacific.
 Less than 3,000 locals live in Nuku Hiva, most in the village that also doubles as the capital of the Marquesas Islands.
 It’s the kind of village that’s got everything, yet feels incredibly relaxed.
-Undoubtedly, it is its natural harbor which leaves a lasting impression, filling up the former crater of an extinct volcano.
+Undoubtedly, it is its natural harbor that leaves a lasting impression, filling up the former crater of an extinct volcano.
 The harbor is a favorite spot for yachts, who park it here during the cyclone season as the Marquesas experience relatively calm & dry weather.

 Village life is best described as ‘chill’.
-Locals fish off the docks for dinner everyday, as children play round after round of volleyball by the seaside and fit men race across the harbor in their outrigger canoes.
+Locals fish off the docks for dinner every day, as children play round after round of volleyball by the seaside and fit men race across the harbor in their outrigger canoes.
 Along the streets are flowers in all colors of the rainbow, smelling and looking so damn good – which is a good thing with all the poop from the horses running around town.